- 拡大

 Business results and future countermeasure

-Under these circumstances, the Precious Metals Business Segment is expected to see a drop in precious metals recycling volume from the semiconductor and electronic devices sector due to falling production in the sector associated with a decline in demand.
-However, we will continue to adapt to the needs of a circular society by leveraging on our comprehensive resource recycling capability, expand our development to other sectors such as the jewelry industry, and strive to increase our precious metals recycling volume and product sales volume as well as expand industrial waste treatment outsourcing.
+Under these circumstances, we expect to see gradual improvement in the production situation alongside a recovery in demand in the electronic devices sector of the electronics industry, which is the main customer of the Precious Metals Business Segment.
+We will continue to correspondence to the needs of a circular society by leveraging on our comprehensive resource recycling capability, strive to increase our precious metals recycling volume and product sales volume as well as expand industrial waste treatment outsourcing.

 In the Food Business Segment, while coping with challenges such as concerns about supply of food resources and rising logistics costs, we will further strengthen our procurement capabilities including the utilization of overseas business sites, engage in sales activities that accurately capture the needs of customers, and develop and provide products rooted in the principles of safety, reliability, and stable supply.
 Through these efforts, we will differentiate the Food Business Segment, expand sales volume, and secure profits.